French tax system is one of self-assessment.

 |Third and subsequent children||1 part each|

-For example, a married couple with 4 children would be able to divide their combined household income into 5 “parts” with the various tax bands being applied to only one fifth of the total income.
+For example, a married couple with 4 children could divide their combined household income into 5 “parts” with the various tax brackets being applied to only one-fifth of the total income.
 The resulting tax calculation is then multiplied by the number of “parts” (i.e. 5) in the household.

-This may sound a very complicated method of calculation, but it has the benefit of keeping your marginal tax rate as low as possible.
+This may seem like a very complicated calculation method, but it has the benefit of keeping your marginal tax rate as low as possible.

-In reality therefore, a large “household” will have to earn a very large taxable income before moving into the top tax band and, for the majority of couples, if one spouse earned the majority of the earned income or pension income, French tax is less than its UK counterparts for example.
+Therefore, in reality, a large “household” will have to earn a very high taxable income before moving into the top tax bracket, and for the majority of couples, if one spouse earned the majority of the earned income or pension income, the French tax is lower than the UK counterparts for example.

-Finally, there are certain cases where extra “1/2 parts” are allowed, such as if you are a widow, having raised children, who are now adult.
-It is therefore very important to complete the section on your personal situation as fully as possible.
+Finally, there are certain cases where additional “1/2 parts” are allowed, such as if you are widowed and have raised children, who are now adults.
+So it is very important to complete the section about your personal situation as completely as possible.